suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

         public returns(bool);
 ```

-This function is used for the fund manager to buy tokens with the Ethers in the fund. #Refer to: getETHBalance.
+This function is used for the fund manager to buy tokens with the Ethers in the fund.
+Refer to: `getETHBalance()`.

 The list of tokens and the list of amounts must be of the same size, being the amounts the value of ETH that you want to spend in each
 token.